What is Over Haddon Well Dressing?

-The well dressing was sited near the village’s historic pump in Wellgate Lane and overlooked beautiful Lathkill Dale, which is a popular haunt for walkers.
+The main Well Dressing display is usually sited near the village’s historic pump in Wellgate Lane and overlooks beautiful Lathkill Dale, which is a popular haunt for walkers.

-Meanwhile, a second well dressing commemorating the 100th anniversary of the signing of the Treaty of Versailles at the end of the First World War was completed by the village’s young people and stood in the grounds of the village hall in School Lane.
+Meanwhile, a second well dressing is completed by the village’s young people and stands in the grounds of the village hall in School Lane.

-Money was raised through donations and the sales of teas, cakes and postcards.
+Money for charity is raised through donations and the sales of teas, cakes and postcards.

 Over Haddon Well Dressing volunteers take part in the RHS Chatsworth Flower Show

-Work started early in Over Haddon among the village’s Well Dressing volunteers – as they participated in the RHS Chatsworth Flower Show.
+In 2019, the village’s Well Dressing volunteers also participated in the RHS Chatsworth Flower Show.

 Work on the Over Haddon Well Dressing event then started later in the month, with the village’s own spectacular running from June 22 to June 29.